solliancenet/microsoft-mysql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 ## Add Users to Database

 - Login to the Azure Database for MySQL using the Azure AD Adminsitrator account
-- Run the following, replace the `AZURE_APPLICATION_ID` with the one you copied from above:
+- Run the following, replace the `AZURE_APPLICATION_ID` with the one copied from above:

 ```sql
 SET aad_auth_validate_oids_in_tenant = OFF;